Henry Scarr: History

 In addition to new builds, the company also took on repair work, as in the late 1920s, both Good Luck, originally launched on 21 March 1904, and Motorman from 24 March 1925 were on stocks on the main slipway at the same time.
 Motorman, which was a twin-screw tug, fitted with two Gardner diesel engines, each developing 78 bhp, was used to transfer railway carriages from Carlton near Nottingham on the River Trent to Hull in 1927.
 160 carriages were built by Cammell Laird for export to India.
 They could not be transported by rail, because they were built to Indian gauge rather than the British standard gauge, and were therefore too large.
-Cammell Laird ordered five dumb barges from Watsons shipyard at Gainsborough, and the tug towed trains of two barges, each loaded with one carriage, down the River Trent.
+Cammell Laird ordered five dumb barges from Watson's shipyard at Gainsborough, and the tug towed trains of two barges, each loaded with one carriage, down the River Trent.

 Scarrs built dumb barges in addition to powered vessels.
 S.313 Ril Toto and S.314 Ril Dora were built as 75 by 20 ft lighters for the flour merchants Spillers in late 1923.
 Each had a 9 ft draught, and in 1982, both were bought by Waddingtons, a carrying company based at Swinton, South Yorkshire on the River Don Navigation.
 One end of each was removed, and the two parts were welded together to form a larger dumb barge.
 Ril Dora became the front part of the new barge, which was named Confidence.
 It was used to transfer large German castings from Hull to Doncaster, and to return them once they had been machined.

 In 1932, Richard Dunston's shipyard at Thorne on the Stainforth and Keadby Canal was no longer adequate, and so he bought out Scarr's yard, where larger ships could be launched.
 Despite the change of ownership, the yard continued to use the Scarr name until 1961, and vessels continued to be given an 'S' prefix until 1976, when H.894 Kolla, a 1000-ton Tuna clipper built for Peruvian owners and launched on 4 April, became the first to bear an 'H' prefix.